 Meal Options

-On Home Chef’s sign-up pagethere used to be 2 different plans: Home Chef and Fresh and Easy.
+On Home Chef’s sign-up pagethere are 2 different plans: Home Chef and Fresh and Easy.
 You might even have come to Home Chef’s sign-up process through its Fresh and Easy page.
 Don’t worry, they’re the same brand.
 I was a little confused to begin with, but here’s the difference:

 • Home Chef is the main menu with the full range of cuisines, cook times, and meal types.
 It gives you the freedom to choose meals from both Home Chef and Fresh and Easy menus.